Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 At blue belt the pace of the race got harder and more complex.
 Having to try to outpace the blues around me and try to match the pace of purple was exhausting (pace here referring to progress, not movement).
 So exhausting that I cried a lot.
 I was very judgemental of myself and, worse, extremely judgemental of others.
 It was a stressful time.

 Purple belt was more fun.
 I relaxed and set my own pace.
 And others joined me in a pack.
 We had heaps of fun.
 We moved forward as a group.
 It was collaborative and independent.
 We started encouraging/teaching each other and testing process for our own learning.
-New ways to drill, sessions outside of class etc. I compared less and played more and the brown belt just sort of came up as a result.
+New ways to drill, sessions outside of class etc. I compared less and played more and the brown belt just arrived in my life as a result (it was the firs time I just worked without focus on progress).
 I’d sort of forgotten it was even there waiting for me.
+I was very proud to receive my brown but it wasn’t the goal of my purple, which was different and fun.

 At Brown I seemed to have broken away from the pack.
 They were just behind me and setting a strong pace from behind but there was no one running with me for that stint of the journey.
 This was hard because then I had to make my own pace and be disciplined about it.
 And I found the rhythm tricky.
-The black belts were waaaaay ahead in the distance and I couldn’t really see how to catch up.
+The black belts were waaaaay to far ahead in the distance and I couldn’t really see how to catch up.
 They also seemed to be doing a hill climb with ease and it intimidated the shit out of me but I knew I had it in me if I could just. catch. up.
 It took a lot of work.
+But that phase changed my gait.
+My strides became longer, I found a more efficient way to move forward.

 My message for you reading this is one of a deeper understanding about your progress and the false data read that happens when you compare yourself to others and expect insight based on how well or poorly you match up against them.

-When you feel like you’ve plateaued maybe, juuuuust maybe you’ve finally met the pace of the group and you’re doing so well you just can’t see it.
+When you feel like you’ve plateaued maybe, juuuuust maybe you’ve finally met the pace of the group and you’re doing so well you can’t see it amongst the pack.
 Maybe you all are collectively.

 And here’s the thing, if they’re good and you’ve decided they are your standard, well, all of you are actually hauling ass – even if you can’t see it from your angle.

-…Or…. maybe you’re dehydrated into madness, 20km into the longest run you’ve ever done and serious need of either water or a nap….
+…Or…. maybe you’re dehydrated into madness, 20km into the longest run you’ve ever done in your life and serious need of either water or a nap….